 Although crappies can be found in smaller schools by anglers, they are typically known to move in large schools.

-The two types of crappie we will focus on in this article are black crappie and white crappie.
 Black and white crappie are similar in many ways, but there are some key differences that will help you differentiate between the two species.

 Black crappie (Pomoxis nigromaculatus) are found in fresh waters, mostly in North America.
 They are typically found in bodies of water with very low current, where they hide under timber, thick weeds and other vegetation.
 When fully grown, it’s not uncommon for black crappie reach weights of two pounds.